 The Grooters family began traveling to Haiti in June of 2009.
 Dell and Renae, parents to Kayla, Megan and Luke, felt a strong calling to serve there more full-time.
-December 2009, they purchased a home in a small village called Simonette, located 15 miles north of Port-au-Prince, the country’s capital.
-The Grooters founded Touch of Hope, a recognized 501(c)3 non-profit in 2011, with the hope to serve and get more involved in and around Simonette.
+In December 2009, they purchased a home in a small village called Simonette, which is located 15 miles north of Port-au-Prince, the country’s capital.
+The Grooters founded Touch of Hope, a recognized 501(c)3 non-profit, in 2011, with the hope to serve and get more involved in and around Simonette.

 In 2010 they met a remarkable Haitian man, Webert Raymond, who had a small school in the village.
 In a makeshift shack, he and a few others were educating close to 80 children at the time for no pay and without any support.
 Touch of Hope’s first big goal was to raise enough money to build Webert and his students a new school building and provide the funds to pay the well-deserving teachers.